BBOXX/MMDocs/source/index.html.md

 ## Introduction

-The  HTTP(S) POST Notification API is designed to help developers integrate third-party applications with BBOXX Mobile Money-system.
-This guide provides the technical information about integrating and configuring a system by  using RESTful HTTP(S) POST to recieve notification of Mobile Money transaction information.
-Companies can use this API to allow real-time mobile money transactions to be processed via Pulse.
-This document describes the HTTP POST parameters and the format of the expected response.
+The BBOXX Pulse API allows developers to integrate third-party applications with BBOXX.
+This documentation provides the technical information about integrating and configuring a payment system to send payment information to BBOXX.
+Companies can use this API to allow real-time mobile money transactions to be processed in Pulse.

-Synchronous or Near Real-Time Transactions.
+[Click Here](pdf/BBOXX%20Mobile%20Money%20Payment%20Process%20Flowchart.pdf) for more information about the BBOXX's Mobile Money process.

 ## Authentication